jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   __Oracle VirtualBox__

-   This prodcut was originally an opensource project that was purchased by Sun and then inherited by Oracle.
+   This product was originally an opensource project that was purchased by Sun and then inherited by Oracle.
 Though the name is on the project, Oracle has been surprisingly hands off of this project.
 Because of that it has grown in usage, features, and utility to become the defacto desktop virtualization tool.
 It can run on Mac, Windows, and Linux and allows for seamless transfer of virtual machines across platforms

   __VMware Workstation__